CodeScop/Oge-Mai-Field-Guide/guideintro.md

 Incidentally, the Resources section is over 16K words right now, not counting the Streak and Level info.

-### All Resources & Streak Rewards
+### All Resources

-Has all the resources in the game, their sources, their prices, their uses, etc,  followed by a list of rewards reached when you reach a certain streak or level.
+Has all the resources in the game, their sources, their prices, their uses, etc.

+### SPOILERS: Streak Rewards and Level Rewards

+Want a sneak peek at the rewards you'll eventually earn for your unbroken game streak, or for leveling up?
+Take a look in here!

 ###All Battle Gear & All Wardrobe

 Want to narrow down your Resources to just things that equip?
 That's the point of All Battle Gear.
 Want to know where every single wardrobe item in the game is, and what it looks like?
 All Wardrobe has you covered.

-### All Game Bestiary & All Quests
+### All Game Bestiary & Questline Summary

 Here's where I list every monster, its location, what quests are needed... everything.
-And the All Quests is a quick bullet-point list of all the quests in the game, so you can see what unlocks/is unlocked by other things.
+And the Questline Summary is a quick bullet-point list of all the quests in the game, so you can see what unlocks/is unlocked by other things.

+### All Quests

+By popular demand... the list of all quests available outside special events.
+The main questline comes first, followed by all sidequests in alphabetical order.
+Also includes a list of other quests in the chain for chained quests.

 ### Travel Directions